Top 5 Programming Languages and their Libraries for Machine Learning in 2020

 If you are a newbie in machine learning you may have thought that what programming language should I learn?
-Nowadays different peoples are working with different programming languages but among these many popular high-level programming languages, which one is the best for machine learning?
+Nowadays different people are working with different programming languages but among these many popular high-level programming languages, which one is the best for machine learning?

-Machine Learning is one of the fastest-growing fields which has witnessed an exponential growth in the technical world.
+Machine Learning is one of the fastest-growing fields which has witnessed exponential growth in the technical world.
 There is no best language for machine learning it depends on what you want to build, To work in this field, you just need to learn only one particular programming language very well based on your own comfort, project requirements, and predilections.
 Just explore some of these mostly used languages and pick up one of your choices, you don’t need to take anyone’s recommendation.

-Python leads all the other languages with more than 60% of machine learning developers are using and prioritising it for development because python is easy to learn.
+Python leads all the other languages with more than 60% of machine learning developers are using and prioritizing it for development because python is easy to learn.
 Scalable and open source.
 Python has many awesome visualization packages and useful core libraries like Numpy, scipy, pandas, matplotlib, seaborn, sklearn which really makes your work very easy and empower the machines to learn.

 - Numpy: Numeric Python or Numpy is a Linear Algebra Library for Python with powerful data structures for efficient computation of multi-dimensional arrays and matrices.